 The form will request standard demographic information from you as an applicant.
 However, it will also require the following files to be uploaded or posted online:

-- online: This online portfolio of your work could be hosted online as a website (for instance with Weebly, Wix or WordPress)
+- AN ONLINE PORTFOLIO: This online portfolio of your work could be hosted online as a website (for instance with Weebly, Wix or WordPress)

 - not accepted: printed and mailed portfolios are no longer accepted

-- AN ACTION SHOT: an image of you at work as a journalist (for instance, a candid image of you working at a publication night or on assignment reporting
+- AN ACTION SHOT: an image of you at work as a journalist (for instance, a candid image of you working at a publication night, on assignment reporting, etc.)

 - YOUR HIGH SCHOOL TRANSCRIPT: Official high school transcript or a counselor’s statement including journalism classes taken, grades and current GPA.
 Student should be a high school senior and should have an overall GPA of 3.0 on a 4.0 scale.
 Please upload as a pdf (for instance, scan your transcript and save it as a pdf)

-- RESUME: please export or save your resume and upload it as a pdf.
+- RESUME: please export or save your resume and submit it to the online form as a pdf.

 The Kansas Student Journalist of the Year committee chooses winners in three classifications: 1A/2A, 3A/4A and 5A/6A.
 Each of those winners receives a check for $750.
 In addition, the overall winner receives an extra $500 (for a total of $1,250) and becomes the Kansas Student Journalist of the Year.
 Only one overall winner is named for each year.